ourPLCC/plcc/README.md

 ### Bash Environment

-maxOS and Linux come with Bash.
+macOS and Linux come with Bash.
 Windows users should follow the instructions above to first get a Bash environment, then return and follow these directions.